Register a Generic TCP Infrastructure Service

 For this guide we have an internal infrastructure service that needs to published to end users.
 As depicted in the diagram below, this guide uses an internal SQL database, which is installed on a host named mydb with IP address 10.10.12.12 with the DB process listening on port 3306.

-We assume your end users have been added to your Banyan directory, and that they have the latest Banyan Desktop or Mobile App installed on devices from which they will access the internal database.
+We assume your end users have been added to your Cloud Secure Edge (CSE) directory, and that they have the latest desktop or mobile app installed on devices from which they will access the internal database.

 This guide uses the Amazon RDS database as an example.
-However, you can publish any networked service that uses the TCP protocol on a single fixed port as a Banyan Infrastructure service.
+However, you can publish any networked service that uses the TCP protocol on a single fixed port as a CSE Infrastructure service.

 Setup